leaktk/gcs-filter/README.md

 Filter objects containing leaks from Google Cloud Storage

+## Redaction

+Only rules tagged `type:secret` and not `group:leaktk-testing` will result in objects being redacted.

+To put the function in "testing mode", make sure all of the rules provided are tagged with `group:leaktk-testing`.

+If a rule does trigger a redaction, the whole object will be replaced with a message containing a notice that the object was removed and why.

 ## Settings

 The settings for this project are passed in via env vars during `make deploy`.